-On December 8, 2017, we sold certain assets and operations in a non-strategic market of our propane segment for \$2.8 million plus working capital consideration, resulting in a loss of \$4.8 million.
+During the first quarter of fiscal 2018, we sold certain assets and operations in a non-strategic market of our propane segment for \$2.8 million plus working capital consideration, resulting in a loss of \$4.8 million.
 The corresponding net assets and results of operations were not material to our results of operations, financial position and cash flows.